riddheshawade/Captcha-Solving-Script/README.md

 # Captcha-Solving-Script
 This Python-based automation tool simplifies the process of checking trademark application statuses on the IP India eRegister website.
 It uses Selenium for web automation and EasyOCR to extract CAPTCHA text, enabling a seamless and efficient retrieval of trademark details.

-This project automates the process of checking trademark application statuses on the [IP India eRegister](https://tmrsearch.ipindia.gov.in/eregister/) website.
+This project automates the process of checking trademark application statuses on the website.
 It utilizes **Selenium** for web automation and **EasyOCR** for CAPTCHA recognition.

 ## 🚀 Features
 - Automates navigation on the IP India eRegister website.